Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 ---

+# atmoVisualEffect (default value = 1)

+- Can be set to any positive number.

+The height of the atmosphere aesthetics is multiplied by this parameter.

+---

+# atmoTopLayer (default value = 1)

+- Can be set to any positive number.

+Atmosphere depth is multiplied by this parameter.
+Atmosphere curves are extended/trimmed accordingly.

+---

 # scanAltitude (default value = 1)

 - Can be set to any positive number.

 Altitude limits for orbital scanners is multiplied by the "Resize" and "scanAltitude" parameters.

----

-# resizeBuildings (default value = 0)

-- Automatic when zero, custom when set to a positive number.

-AUTOMATIC: buildings size is multiplied by "Resize" when shrinking planets.
-CUSTOM:    buildings size is multiplied by this parameter.

 ---